sakshamthegreat/probable-carnival/x_team_rules.md

 Transparency and Communication are the name of the game here.
-If a team member is having trouble with something, he or she should communicate these issues to make everyone aware so that problems don't just get left unsaid, and the team suffers because nobody knew about it.
+If a team member is having trouble with something, he or she should communicate these issues to make everyone aware so that problems aren't left unsaid, therefore resulting in the team suffering as a whole because nobody addressed it.
 Everyone needs to communicate at all necessary times, and all communication needs to be open and honest.
-Failure to do this will cause degreation of code quality, and deterioration of teamwork.
+Failure to do this will cause degredation of code quality, and deterioration of teamwork.
 Therefore, always always speak your mind regarding the project, and speak it honestly.